jeremyfirst22/normal_distribution/README.md

     1) A histogram of occurances, using a user-specified number of bins.
     2) The mean and standard deviation of all data.
     3) The most probable value (highest occupied bin of histogram)
+    4) An estimated gaussian fit of the histogram (with the -g option)

 Before you install, ensure that the boost libraries are installed and available on your machine.